-You might wonder how on earth is it possible that 1 amber necklace makes me or maybe your life too, a lot better.
-That improvement is caused by two things and I hope that after reading this blog post at least one piece of this gem’s jewelry is added to your wishing list.
+You might wonder how on earth it is possible that 1 amber necklace makes me, or maybe your life, a lot better.
+That improvement is caused by two things, and I hope that after reading this blog post, at least one piece of this gem’s jewelry is added to your wish list.

-Last year I spend some days in Warsaw/Poland.
-The amber beads that I bought in the Baltic States were finished and I was really keen on buying some new ones.
+Last year, I spent some days in Warsaw/Poland.
+The amber beads that I bought in the Baltic States were finished, and I was keen on buying some new ones.
 But that was a real challenge.
 Because it is expensive, very expensive.
 The bigger the beads and the rounder the beads, the higher the price.

 Great features

-Looking around I told the lady that I was a jewelry designer and was looking for beads, not necessarily complete strings.
-Then out of the blue, she asked me ‘do you have headaches and stomach pains?’
-At that moment I felt a severe headache coming up and wanted to go back to the hotel.
+Looking around, I told the lady that I was a jewelry designer and was looking for beads, not necessarily complete strings.
+Then out of the blue, she asked me, ‘Do you have headaches and stomach pains?’
+At that moment, I felt a severe headache coming on and wanted to go back to the hotel.
 It was like she felt or saw that I was in a bit of pain.

-Also in this time, this gem is regarded as a healing stone to chase away all negativity from your body, it stimulates good humor and prevents depression.
+Also, at this time, this gem is regarded as a healing stone to chase away all negativity from your body; it stimulates good humor and prevents depression.

-Say, you feel bad and you don’t know where it does come from.
-All that negative energy wears you out and you keep feeling depressed.
-Wear non-polished copies which attract positive energy and you will feel better.
-And even when it does not work straight away, with this gem you look better!
+Say, you feel bad, and you don’t know where it comes from.
+All that negative energy wears you out, and you keep feeling depressed.
+Wear non-polished copies that attract positive energy, and you will feel better.
+And even when it does not work straight away, with this gem, you look better!

 Every season brings new colors to the new fashion and jewelry collections.
 One of the trendy colors is brown-shaded orange.
 This color will match beautifully with dark blue (Goldstone, lapis lazuli), brown (tiger eye), or even black (lava stone, onyx).
 Amber can vary from yellow to orange, reddish, and brown.
-But also green, blue, and even black varieties occur.
-And different colors make an absolutely gorgeous piece of jewelry.
+However, green, blue, and even black varieties also occur.
+And different colors make a gorgeous piece of jewelry.

-Although a lot of combinations in color and material are beautiful, I would suggest that you combine faceted or shiny gemstones with the non-polished amber.
-When you want to have a necklace or earrings of polished beads the combination with a matte or rougher surface gemstone looks stunning.
+Although many combinations of color and material are beautiful, I would suggest combining faceted or shiny gemstones with non-polished amber.
+When you want to have a necklace or earrings of polished beads, the combination with a matte or rougher surface gemstone looks stunning.

 To summarize all the great features of this natural gemstone: